Tests for childhood acute lymphoblastic leukaemia (ALL)

 Getting your child’s results

 You get your child's test results quite quickly usually within 48 hours if not sooner.
-But some more complex tests such as looking for changes (abnormalities) in your child's genes Open a glossary item can take a couple weeks.
+But some more complex tests such as looking for changes (abnormalities) in your child's genes Open a glossary item can take a couple weeks or even longer.

 Waiting for test results can be a very worrying time.
 You might have contact details for a children’s cancer specialist nurse and you can contact them for information if you need to.
 It can help to talk to a close friend or relative about how you feel.